Lazaro1/Lazaro1/README.md

 - 👦 24 years old

-- 👨‍💻  Infrastructure Analyst

-- 👨‍💻  Studying Front-end and Back-end
+- 👨‍💻  Front-end and Back-end

 - 🌱  I’m currently focus on improve my knowledge in Javascript and Typescript development.